dns3l/dns3l/README.md

 Try the [docs](docs/) for further details...

-We are using this repo to handle the project, publishing the [API](openapi.yaml) and simplify deployment.
+We are using this repo to manage the project, publish the [API](openapi.yaml) and simplify deployment.

 ## Main components